hmcts/cnp-java-base/README.md

 Application insights agent variables are set by default, you need to add the agent to the image and set the version that you're using (`APP_INSIGHTS_AGENT_VERSION`)

 ## Usage

+### Java 17

-To use this as your base image, construct your Dockerfile like so (java 8):
+To use this as your base image, construct your Dockerfile like so:
 ```
 # renovate: datasource=github-releases depName=microsoft/ApplicationInsights-Java
 ARG APP_INSIGHTS_AGENT_VERSION=3.4.11